dfinity/motoko/doc/md/compiler-ref.md

 # Compiler reference

 The Motoko compiler (`moc`) is the primary tool for compiling Motoko programs into executable WebAssembly (Wasm) modules.
-The compiler runs in the background when you build projects using the DFINITY Canister SDK.
+The compiler runs in the background when you build projects using the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install).
 If you invoke the compiler directly on the command-line, you can press CTRL-C to exit.

 This section provides compiler command-line reference information.